godmother

 Ironically, one of the things that had inspired Holly initially was the paper, A Neural Parametric Singing Synthesizer (2017, link), by researchers affiliated with the Universidad Pompeu Fabra in Barcelona.
 I learned much later that this was where the original Vocaloid algorithm was developed, and that what the paper described was basically Vocaloid too.
 Eventually I found become-yukarin documented in the paper, Two-Stage Sequence-to-Sequence Neural Voice Conversion with Low-to-High Definition Spectrogram Mapping (2018, link).

 The neural vocoder works similarly to the official Vocaloid software from Yamaha.
-It uses the open-source WORLD vocoder to divide a sound into harmonic and inharmonic spectra, as well as detecting a root pitch.
+It uses the open-source WORLD vocoder to divide a sound into harmonic and inharmonic spectra (analogous to buzz and hiss in an analog vocoder), as well as detecting a root pitch.
 It then trains a pix2pix style transfer network to turn one set of spectra into another, and then resynthesizes vocal audio with WORLD again.
 The final step trains a super-resolution network to improve the quality of the converted spectra.

 Once we had some software to try, I instructed Holly and Mat to make a speech training dataset with broad phonetic coverage for English, as well as a singing dataset.
 We trained a model on the dataset with become-yukarin, then used the model to process isolated drum stems from Jlin's tune Expand.
 I experimented with sample rates, test data, and frequency transfer – the latter being the most useful, as you could pitch a recording into a higher register.
 You can hear our tests below: